LSmyrnaios/PublicationsRetriever/README.md

 ``java -jar doc_urls_retriever-0.3-SNAPSHOT.jar arg1:'-downloadDocFiles' arg2:'-firstDocFileNum' arg3:'NUM' arg4:'-docFilesStorage' arg5:'storageDir'``

 **Arguments explanation:**<br/>
 - **-downloadDocFiles** will tell the program to download the DocFiles.
 The absence of this argument will cause the program to NOT download the docFiles, but just to find the DocUrls instead.
+Either way, the DocUrls will be written to the JsonOutputFile.
 - **-firstDocFileNum** and **NUM** will tell the program to use numbers as DocFileNames and the first DocFile will have the given number "*NUM*".
 The absence of this argument-group will cause the program to use the original-docFileNames.
-- **-docFilesStorage** and **storageDir** will tell the program to use the custom DocFilesStorageDir: *storageDir*.
+- **-docFilesStorage** and **storageDir** will tell the program to use the given DocFiles-*storageDir*.
 The absence of this argument will cause the program to use a pre-defined storageDir which is: "*./docFiles*".

 Examples
 --------